xdwfl/UPUK/README.md

 We conduct extensive experiments on three standard domain adaptation benchmarks:

-- Office
+- Office-31
 - OfficeHome
 - VisDA

-Please manually download these datasets from the official websites and put them on the correct position.
+Please manually download these datasets from the official websites.